BobBuildTool/bob/doc/manual/configuration.rst

 * ``$(fun,arg1,...)``: Substitutes the result of calling ``fun`` with the given arguments.
 Unlike unix shells, which employ word splitting at whitespaces, the function arguments are separated by commas.
 Any white spaces are kept and belong to the arguments.
-To put a comma or closing brace into an argument it has to be escaped by a backslash or double/single quotes.
+To put a comma or closing parenthesis into an argument it has to be escaped by a backslash or double/single quotes.
 * Quoting
     * ``"..."``: Double quotes begin a new substitution context that runs until